The Outdoor Kitchen in Stone Canyon

 Frequently Asked Questions

-For a project of this scope in San Marcos — roughly 2,372 square feet of synthetic turf combined with a built-in outdoor kitchen island, propane grill, double side burner, stuccoed outdoor fireplace, gas line, drainage, and planting beds — a similar project would typically fall in the $57,000 to $70,000 range.
-The biggest cost drivers are turf square footage, the complexity of the gas line connection, and the number of kitchen appliances included.
+For a project of this scope in San Marcos, roughly 2,372 square feet of synthetic turf combined with a built-in outdoor kitchen island, propane grill, double side burner, stuccoed fireplace accent, and planting beds, a similar project would typically fall in the $60,000 to $70,000 range.
+The biggest cost drivers are turf square footage, the complexity of the concrete and hardscape work, and the number of kitchen appliances included.
 Projects with simpler outdoor cooking setups or smaller turf areas will come in lower.

 Under California Civil Code Section 4735, HOA rules that prohibit or effectively prohibit artificial turf are void and unenforceable.
-This applied directly to this Stone Canyon project.
-An HOA may still impose reasonable quality and appearance standards — things like pile height, color, or seam quality — but cannot use those standards as a de facto ban.
-If your HOA has raised objections to artificial turf, the state law is on your side.
-It is worth noting that California's SB 676 (2023) restored some authority to cities and counties (not HOAs) to restrict synthetic turf on environmental grounds, but as of 2026 the City of San Marcos has not enacted such a restriction.
+This protection applied directly to this Stone Canyon project.
+An HOA may still impose reasonable quality and appearance standards, things like pile height, color, or seam quality, but cannot use those standards as a de facto ban.
+If your HOA has raised objections to artificial turf, state law is on your side.
+Separately, California has given some authority to cities and counties (not HOAs) to regulate synthetic turf on environmental grounds, so it is worth checking current local rules where you live before you design.

-Pro-Trade Rye is a professional-grade synthetic turf with an 81-ounce face weight and 107-ounce total weight, with a 2-inch pile height and a blended color palette of beige, emerald, field green, and lime blades with green and brown thatching.
-The heavier face weight makes it more durable and realistic-looking than entry-level residential turf, and the blended color tones mimic natural grass variation rather than looking uniformly bright green.
+Pro-Trade Rye is a professional-grade synthetic turf with an 81-ounce face weight and 107-ounce total weight, a 2-inch pile height, and a blended color palette of beige, emerald, field green, and lime blades with green and brown thatching.
+The heavier face weight makes it more durable and realistic-looking than entry-level residential turf, and the blended color tones mimic natural grass variation so the surface reads as multi-toned rather than uniformly bright green.
 For a 2,372-square-foot lawn in a gated community setting, durability and appearance consistency across a large, visible area were the primary selection factors.
 It is paired with SGW Envirofill silica infill for cooling and blade support.

 Your Outdoor Project in 3 Simple Steps